jnj256/jnj256.github.io/_posts/2025-06-02-FactorizePhys.md

 ## The Inference-Time Advantage

 A surprising finding: **FactorizePhys trained with FSAM retains performance even when FSAM is dropped during inference**.
-This suggests FSAM acts as a "teacher" during training, guiding the network to learn more salient feature representations that persist without the attention module.
+This suggests FSAM enhances saliency of relevant features during training, guiding the network to learn such salient feature representations that persist without the attention module.

 ```python
 # Training: FSAM influences 3D convolutional kernels